RESEARCH PROJECT OCEAN SOUNDS

 Group formation: Killer whales have very strong social bonds.
 The young of both sexes never leave their mother and live in small family groups together all their lives.
 This way the males in a group are not the fathers of the young but the brothers, cousins or uncles.

-Smallest group consists of 6-15 animals, a matrilineal group, which are a mother and her offspring.
+Smallest group consists of 6-15 animals, a matrilineal group, which consist of a mother and her offspring (both gender).

 Clan: Matrilineal groups with similar vocal dialects and members that are related to each other.